LeekingWeng/com.havok.physics/Documentation~/quickstart.md

 1. Ensure the **Havok Physics** plugin is installed by checking in the *Packages* subfolder.
     ![](./Images/Havok.Physics.Package.png)

-## Change a scene to simulate with Havok Physics instead of Unity Physics
+## Change a scene to simulate with Havok Physics for Unity instead of Unity Physics

 1. Open the `Pyramids` test scene located in _Assets\Tests\Pyramids_.
     ![](./Images/Havok.Physics.Tests.Pyramids.png)